About

 Chapter 1: A Healing Journey

 At that time, I really had no idea what a daily yoga or meditation practice looked like, much less that one day, I would become a teacher, myself.
-I simply knew there was no where else I’d rather be than on the mat in the yoga classes held at my local community centre with my first teacher, Lilian Bianchi.

-It was around then, that Lilian introduced me to her friend and local teacher, Sandra Sammartino.
+It was around then, that Lilian introduced me to her dear friend and local teacher, Sandra Sammartino.
 Sandra offered a complete modular yoga teacher certificate course at her Kairos Studio in White Rock, BC.
 I was intrigued by Sandra’s approach, recognizing yoga as a therapy.

 Yoga Outreach placements allowed me to experience and explore teaching yoga in many unusual circumstances and challenging areas.